Victor Cook

-Victor Cook (born c.
-1960/1961) is an American television producer and director best known for his work on the animated series The Spectacular Spider-Man (2008–2009), Scooby-Doo!
+Victor A. Cook (born c.
+1960/1961) is an American film and television producer and director best known for his work on the animated series The Spectacular Spider-Man (2008–2009), Scooby-Doo!
 Mystery Incorporated (2010–2013) and Stretch Armstrong and the Flex Fighters (2017–2018), and as an executive producer of Disney Junior's T.O.T.S.

 Early life

-Cook was born in the early 1960s, one of five children on the Johnson Air Force Base in Saitama, Japan His parents met in an Air Force cafeteria while his father was enlisted.
+Cook was born in the early 1960s, one of five children on the Johnson Air Force Base in Saitama, Japan.
+His parents met in an Air Force cafeteria while his father was enlisted.
 He is half-Korean through his mother.
-After leaving Saitama, the family lived in San Antonio, Texas; Florida; Forth Worth, Texas; Euless, Texas; Okinawa, Japan (at Kadena Air Base); and Atwater, California.
+After leaving Saitama, the family lived in San Antonio, Texas; Florida; Fort Worth, Texas; Euless, Texas; Okinawa, Japan (at Kadena Air Base); and Atwater, California.
 After high school, he briefly attended a junior college in Central California before transferring to California State University, Long Beach.

-As a child and into college, his goal was to be a print cartoonist, but was dissuaded after reading about Jack Kirby's career.
+As a child and into college, Cook desired to be a print cartoonist, but was dissuaded after reading about Jack Kirby's career.
 While at the junior college, a life drawing teacher gave him the contact information for a former student who went on to work for Hanna-Barbera.
 He only called once he was already into his career.
 The student suggested taking an animation class at The Animation Guild.

 Career

 After graduating college, Cook worked as a graphic artist and political cartoonist for Costa Mesa's Daily Pilot then as an assistant animator at Filmation.
 At Filmation, he found himself drawn to storyboards because they reminded him of comic cels.
 He worked on BraveStarr during the day and took storyboard classes at night until Filmation folded.
 He was able to find a job working on ALF Tales and ALF: The Animated Series.
 This experience helped him eventually land at Disney Television Animation, where he worked for 16 years.
 After leaving Disney, he worked with Greg Weisman to create The Spectacular Spider-Man; worked on Scooby-Doo!
-Mystery Incorporated; and started at Hasbro, where he helped develop Stretch Armstrong and the Flex Fighters alongside writer Kevin Burke and producer Chris "Doc" Wyatt.
+Mystery Incorporated; and started at Hasbro, where he helped develop Stretch Armstrong and the Flex Fighters alongside writer Kevin Burke and producer Chris Wyatt.
 In the late 2010s, he was hired onto T.O.T.S. by Disney Junior.

 He is the creator of the Mecha-Nation comic books.
 It is the first comic book he's worked on.